 It reminds me of the movie Shawshank Redemption, when Andy says to Red, “I guess it comes down to a simple choice really.
 Get busy living or get busy dying.”
 You may need to massage the messaging, but don’t dilute it too much.
-Employees need to understand the reality, which is if companies are not continuously improving and moving forward, then they are stagnating and slowly failing.
+Employees need to understand the reality, which is if companies are not continuously improving and moving forward, then they are stagnating and falling behind.

 The internal forces are discounted too often.
 People tend to think that the processes within companies are static unless there is a project under way to improve them.
 That is false.
 Internal operations and processes in companies are always changing, whether we acknowledge it or not.
 It’s a scientific fact.
 As Mike Rother explains in his book Toyota Kata, the second law of thermodynamics tells us that any organized process naturally tends to decline to a chaotic state if we leave it alone.
-In other words, a process is getting worse gradually unless employees are focused on improving it continuously.
+In business, a process is getting worse gradually unless employees are focused on improving it continuously.

 Then, there are the external forces.
 The preferences of buyers seem to be changing quicker and quicker, in large part driven by the increasing rate of change in technology.
-Meanwhile, some competitors are continuously improving and innovating.
-Not to mention the number of start-up companies that are clawing to create new customers and steal market share from incumbents.
+Meanwhile, some competitors are continuously improving and innovating – not to mention the number of start-up companies that are clawing to create new customers and steal market share from incumbents.

 Certainly, the thieves may be able to follow the design plans and produce a loom.
 But we are modifying and improving our looms every day.
 So, by the time the thieves have produced a loom from the plans they stole, we will have already advanced well beyond that point.
 And because they do not have the expertise gained from the failures it took to produce the original, they will waste a great deal more time than us as they move to improve their loom.
 We need not be concerned about what happened.
 We need only continue as always, making our improvements.

 In summary, leaders need to articulate and communicate the answer to “why change” prior to initiating a significant change.
 In fact, these messages should not be one-time communications attached to certain projects.
 Rather, the communications about “why change” should be part of the day-to-day habits and behaviors of the organization.
-Additionally, they can and should emphasize that there is great upside potential, not just for their companies, but for their employees in the form of personal growth and development.
+Additionally, leaders should emphasize that there is great upside potential, not just for their companies, but for their employees in the form of personal growth and development.